 Jing Qi and Shen can transition to each other.
 Alchemy in Taoism refers to a practice that transitions Jing to Qi and Shen.
 However, such practice is almost impossible for ordinary people.

 Because it requires utmost stillness and commitment.
 It could mean no human contact, food, water, or sleep for days.
 The slightest distraction and qi deviation can cost a life.

 Different practices deal with different needs.
 Most Taoist qigong forms deal with Jing and Qi.
-While Buddhist Mingjue and consciousness practice focuses on Shen practice.
+While Buddhist consciousness practice focuses on Shen practice.
 Here are the detailed differences between Buddhist, Taoist, and Confucian qigong.

 Everyone and everything has three levels of qi existence.
 Human existence relies on Jing Qi Shen at all three qi.
 However, most people only perceive Jing and don’t know about Qi or Shen.

 If you only do fitness exercises that deal with the physical body qi, you are imbalanced in the other two qi.
 Therefore health problems will still come.
 You need to practice qigong to work on all three qi levels.